edoi777/Simple-PHP-Bot/readme.txt

-Figure out yourself :x ty :)! xxxxx
+Still need to write! :x